Penge: Rail

-Penge West station is served by London Overground services to Dalston Junction, Highbury & Islington and West Croydon.
-The former National Rail services to London Bridge, East Croydon and points south have been discontinued post Covid-19, although there is a campaign to have them reinstated.
+Penge West station is served by London Overground's Windrush line services to Dalston Junction, Highbury & Islington and West Croydon.
+The former National Rail services to London Bridge, East Croydon and points south have been discontinued post COVID-19, although there is a campaign to have them reinstated.

 Penge East and Kent House also serve the area with National Rail services to London Victoria, Bromley South and Orpington.
 Services may occasionally be extended beyond Orpington to Sevenoaks.

 Buses

 Penge is served by London Buses routes 75, 176, 194, 197, 227, 354, 356, 358 and N3.
 These connect it with areas including Beckenham, Bromley, Camberwell, Catford, Central London, Croydon, Crystal Palace, Dulwich, Elephant & Castle, Elmers End, Farnborough, Forest Hill, Lewisham, Orpington, Peckham, Shirley, South Norwood, Sydenham and West Wickham.

 Road

 Three A roads, the A213, A214 and A234 pass through the area.
 The A213 intersects with the A234 at the Pawleyne Arms and the A214 at the Robin Hood.